rentasad/airportDatabase/README.md

   This file contains the download-links and files for the airports datas.

 - [resources/config/exampleConfigSqlExecution.ini](resources/config/exampleConfigSqlExecution.ini)
-  example config file, contains the configuration values for sql excecution and database connection.
+  example config file, contains the default configuration values for sql excecution and database connection.
   Copy this file to "configSqlExecution.ini" and change the config values to connect to your mySql database instance

 # Use Docker to connect to own local mysql container
 in [/docker-compose.yml](/docker-compose.yml) you find a small example to provide a